Medically reviewed on March 8, 2018.

 If you vomit shortly after taking venetoclax, do not take another tablet.
 Wait until the next day to take your medicine at the scheduled time.

-Venetoclax can lower blood cells that help your body fight infections.
+Venetoclax can lower your blood cell counts.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.

 Do not stop using venetoclax without first asking your doctor.

 Store tablets in their original container at room temperature, away from moisture and heat.
 Do not put venetoclax tablets into a daily pill box.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if you are more than 8 hours late for the dose.
 Do not use two doses at one time.